-So, how can you avoid these potential roadblocks?
+So, how can you avoid these potential roadblocks when refinancing your rental or investment property?
 The most important thing is to prepare all your documents ahead of time and stay organized.

-Getting tax records, income documentation, and other financial information ready beforehand will avoid unnecessary delays.
+Getting proof of income and other financial information ready for your loan officer beforehand will avoid unnecessary delays.

-If necessary, work to pay down large debts or raise your credit prior to refinancing your investment property.
-You’ll be more likely to qualify, and get a lower rate to boot.
+If necessary, work to pay down large or high interest debts from credit cards or other loans, or raise your credit score prior to refinancing your investment property.
+You’ll be more likely to qualify, and get a lower interest rate to boot.

-Refinance loans are offered by banks, credit unions, private lenders, hard money lenders, and other sources.
+Refinance loans are offered by banks, credit unions, private lenders, mortgage brokers, hard money lenders, and other sources.

 “The lowest rates usually come from lenders offering conventional loans sold to Fannie Mae or Freddie Mac,” Ailion says.
 “In recent years, we’ve also seen refis from regional and national lenders funded through Wall Street or private equity firms.”